 Static Code Analysis

 Get Codiga Static Code Analysis directly in your preferred IDE.
-Follow this guide to configure in VS Code:
+All you need is our plugin and a

 Check your code in your IDE in real time on every keystroke.